cucumber/docs/content/docs/bdd/better-gherkin.md

 A more declarative style hides the details of how the application's capabilities are implemented.

 ```
+Feature: Subscribers see different sets of stock images based on their subscription level

+Scenario: Free subscribers see only the free articles
   Given Free Frieda has a free subscription
   When Free Frieda logs in with her valid credentials
   Then she sees a Free article on the home page